 The Service employs specialist workers from professional backgrounds in child protection, youth offending and psychology.
-The Service comprises four full time practitioners, two part time practitioners, one part time team manager, one full time administrator and one part time administration staff and is managed by Christine Short (Children's Services Manager).
+The Service comprises four full time practitioners, two part time practitioners, one part time team manager, one full time administrator and one part time administration staff and a Children's Services Manager.

 We have experience of working in criminal and civil settings and regularly inform court proceedings.
 The Service received Consultancy from Dr Dawn Fisher and Richard Beckett (Consultant Clinical and Forensic Psychologists).

 We believe that all children and young people have the capacity to change and develop.
 We aim to help prevent sexual abuse by children and young people by enabling them to learn to control their sexually harmful behaviour.
 The Taith Service also helps parents, foster carers and other professionals to support the young people we work with.

 Over 1,000 children and young people have been referred since the Service was established in 2000.
 Many young people with sexual behaviour problems also have compounding difficulties such as: